saltastro/saltapi/specs/salt-api.rst

   2. The post request method is called once when the end point is triggered, else, an error message is returned.

-  3. The filename posted matches the filename of the attached/uploaded file, else, an error message is returned.

-  4. The url used by the post request method is correct, else, an error massage is returned.
+  3. The url used by the post request method is correct, else, an error massage is returned.

-  2. The request method is requested with the correct data, else, an error message is returned.
+  4. The request method is requested with the correct data type, else, an error message is returned.

 ****************************